-On 24 May there will be another presentation evening, which gives FabLab and BioLab managers a chance to showcase their work and share their experiences.
-The evening starts at 8 pm.
+FabLab Amersfoort frequently organises presentation evenings, which give FabLab and BioLab managers a chance to showcase their work and share their experiences.
+Interested in doing a show and tell about your FabLab creation?
+Send us an email.
 There is no fixed entrance fee, but we work with a value assessment afterwards.

 DIY t-shirt printing, laser cutting wood, or 3D-printing?